-- 1) On the Drawing toolbar (Figure 6), click the Select tool. - 2) On the Drawing Object Properties toolbar (Figure 7), click on the icon for each property and select the value you want for that property. - 3) For more control, or to define new attributes, you can click on the Area or Line icons on the toolbar to display detailed dialog boxes.
+- 1) On the Drawing toolbar (Figure 7), click the Select tool. - 2) On the Drawing Object Properties toolbar (Figure 8), click on the icon for each property and select the value you want for that property. - 3) For more control, or to define new attributes, you can click on the Area or Line icons on the toolbar to display detailed dialogs.